ddl-udaysk/domino-mlops-templates/README.md

 1. User creates git based project in domino and creates the project in github with branches main, stage and dev branches representing production , staging and development respectively for the project.
 2. User includes the code in worflows and src/cicd/ folders for mlops automation within the project.
 3. User creates environments in github environments with approvers and corresponding variables and secrets for the environment
+4. User adds for data preparation script which can include data cleansing and imputation to dataprep folder of  src/project, and registers the script in "cicd-e2e-mlops-env-variables.ini" conf file with key DOMINO_DATA_PREP_SCRIPT( example DOMINO_DATA_PREP_SCRIPT = 'src/project/dataprep/data.py')
-4. User adds for dataprep script to dataprep folder, model training script to trainmodel folder in the folder src/project and registers them in the "cicd-e2e-mlops-env-variables.ini" conf file.
+5. User adds the model training script with mlflow using runs and experiment management to trainmodel folder of src/project, and registers them in the "cicd-e2e-mlops-env-variables.ini" conf file with key DOMINO_MODEL_TRAIN_SCRIPT( example DOMINO_MODEL_TRAIN_SCRIPT = 'src/project/trainmodel/train.py')
-6. When the user merges the code to the appropriate branch(dev, stage, prod), this triggering the CI/CD pipeline via GitHub Actions workflows of the corresponding stage.
+6. When the user merges the code to the appropriate branch(dev, stage, prod), this would trigger the CI/CD pipeline via GitHub Actions workflows of the corresponding stage.
-7. The approval process from one stage to another involves approving the stage change in the experiment manager for model governed by experiment manager and GitHub
+7. The approval process from one stage to another involves approving the stage change in GitHub and in the model registery for model governed by experiment manager.

 ### ENVVIRONMENT VARIABLES
     DOMINO_ENV" : "Environment in which the current pipeline is running example DEV, STAGE or PROD"